eton-s/co456-antichess/README.md

 # co456-antichess
-CO456 final project for team MonkeyCat (Ethan Santos, Yiwen Dai, Ginyat Lyatifov)
+CO456 final project for team MonkeyCat (Ethan Santos, Yiwen Dai, Ginyat Lyatifov).

+### Usage

+Uses the `chess` python library.
+Install with

+``pip install chess``

-usage: antichess.py [-h] [--print] side
+usage: `antichess.py [-h] [--print] side`

+- side argument should be either "black" or "white"
---print argument for prompts and printing board every turn
+- include --print argument for prompts and printing board every turn (otherwise do not use)

-side argument should be either "black" or "white"